-- Check the spark plug gap.
-Clean and replace plugs if necessary. - Inspect spark plug leads for damage or deterioration.
-Replace if necessary. - Drain and replace the gearcase lubricant. - Check the power trim fluid. - Check control cable adjustments. - Replace the water pump impeller (more often if overheating occurs or reduced water pressure is noted).
+- Inspect the spark plug leads for damage or deterioration.
+Replace if necessary.

+- Drain and replace the gearcase lubricant.

+- Check the power trim fluid.

+- Check the control cable adjustments.

+- Lubricate the entire length of the driveshaft, the driveshaft splines, and the surface under the water pump impeller with Extreme Grease.